-Jamaican jerk seasoning is a staple in the Carribbean countries.
+Jamaican jerk seasoning is a staple in Caribbean countries.
 There are as many versions as villages.
-Carribbean food is renown for the use of Allspice berries combined with black pepper and scotch bonnet or habanero chillies to flavour their dishes.
+Caribbean food is renowned for the use of Allspice berries combined with black pepper and scotch bonnet or habanero chilies to flavour their dishes.
 While this combination might sound too hot for western taste buds.
 The hot chilli can be added towards the end of the cooking so you can adjust the heat from mild to super hot.
 Chicken is favorite meat and the spicy Jamaican jerk marinade is sweetened with the addition of orange and lime juice and soy sauce.
-This dish is very easy to make and can be served with mashed potato, paste or rice, making it a a good mid week family meal.
+This dish is very easy to make and can be served with mashed potato, pasta, or rice, making it a good mid-week family meal.

 Our Jamaican jerk seasoning is medium heat rating

 Jamaican Jerk Spice Mix blends sweet, savoury and hot spices in a way that is surprising and delicious.
 This blend packs a greater heat yet is sweeter than New Orleans Cajun Spice.
 Sweet, savoury and a little bit hot, this traditional Caribbean blend can be used as a dry rub, flavour base for a marinade or as a subtle flavour kick with a light sprinkling.
 Paired traditionally with chicken, it can also be used with seafood, pork, or veg.$3.45

 Mix all ingredients together with spice mixture and marinate chicken pieces.